This post contains affiliate links.

 Lemongrass tip

-Step 1: Cut
+Step 1: Cut The Tofu

-Step 2: Press
+Step 2: Press The Tofu

 Use a tofu press or heavy skillet to press any excess moisture out for at least 15 minutes.
 This will allow the tofu to soak up the delicious marinade.

-Step 3: Marinate Tofu
+Step 3: Marinate The Tofu

-Step 4: Pickled Veggies
+Step 4: Pickle The Veggies

 Do you have whole carrots but need shreds?
 I love using a julienne vegetable peeler for this to create long strands of carrot!

-Step 5: Cook Tofu
+Step 5: Cook The Tofu

 Over high heat, cook the tofu in a skillet until nice and crispy on both sides.
-Be careful flipping so that the slices don’t fall apart.

-Step 6: Assemble
+Step 6: Assemble The Tofu Banh Mi

 Recipe tips

-- Korean Kimchi Soup, because who doesn’t love the classic combo of soup and a sandwich?
+- Korean Kimchi Soup: Because who doesn’t love the classic combo of soup and a sandwich?

 Ingredients